Bell P-39 Airacobra: Soviet Union

 The first Soviet Cobras had a 20 mm Hispano-Suiza cannon and two heavy Browning machine guns, synchronized and mounted in the nose.
-Later, Cobras arrived with the M4 37 mm cannon and four machine guns, two synchronized and two wing-mounted.
+Later Cobras arrived with the M4 37 mm cannon and four machine guns, two synchronized and two wing-mounted.
 "We immediately removed the wing machine guns, leaving one cannon and two machine guns," Golodnikov recalled later.
 That modification improved roll rate by reducing rotational inertia.
 Soviet airmen appreciated the M4 cannon with its powerful rounds and the reliable action but complained about the low rate of fire (three rounds per second) and inadequate ammunition storage (only 30 rounds).
+The United States did not supply M80 armor-piercing rounds for the autocannons of Soviet P-39s; instead, the Soviets received 1,232,991 M54 high-explosive rounds, which they used primarily for air-to-air combat and against soft ground targets.
+The VVS did not use the P-39 for tank-busting.

-The Soviets used the Airacobra primarily for air-to-air combat against a variety of German aircraft, including Bf 109s, Focke-Wulf Fw 190s, Ju 87s, and Ju 88s.
+The Soviets used the Airacobra primarily for air-to-air combat.
+They developed successful group aerial fighting tactics, and scored an outsized number of aerial victories over a variety of German aircraft, including Bf 109s, Focke-Wulf Fw 190s, Ju 87s, and Ju 88s.
+Soviet P-39s had no trouble dispatching Junkers Ju 87 Stukas or German twin-engine bombers and matched, and in some areas surpassed, early and mid-war Messerschmitt Bf 109s.
+The usual nickname for the Airacobra in the VVS was Kobrushka ("little cobra") or Kobrastochka, a blend of Kobra and Lastochka (swallow), "dear little cobra".

+A common Western misconception is that the Bell fighters were used as ground attack aircraft.
+This is because the Soviet term for the mission of the P-39, prikrytiye sukhoputnykh voysk (coverage of ground forces) has been mistaken as meaning close air support.
+In Soviet usage, it has a broader meaning including protection of the airspace above army operations.
+Strafing was mostly handled by thousands of heavily armored Ilyushin Il-2 aircraft; while Soviet-operated P-39s did make strafing attacks, it was "never a primary mission or strong suit for this aircraft".

 During the battle of Kuban River, VVS relied on P-39s much more than Spitfires and P-40s.
 Aleksandr Pokryshkin, from 16.Gv.IAP (16th Guards Fighter Aviation Regiment), claimed 20 victories in that campaign in a P-39.